Employers’ Liability Claims vs Public Liability Claims Explained

 Any place that is going to be used by members of the general public must be maintained to a safe standard.
 The question of who is responsible for this depends on the place.
 For example, Local Authorities are generally responsible for maintaining highways, pavements and parks.
 Businesses are responsible for the safety of any visitors to their premises.

 It doesn’t really matter where you are.
-If you are permitted to be there as a member of the public the business, organisation or public body that oversees that area has a duty of care towards you.
+If you are permitted to be there as a member of the public, then the business, organisation or public body that oversees that area has a duty of care to you.
 This means reasonable steps should be taken to safeguard your health.

-If someone does suffer injury in an accident in a public place because a reasonable level of safety has not been achieved, there could be grounds for a public liability claim.
+If someone does get injured in a public place because a reasonable level of safety hasn't been met, there could be grounds for a public liability claim.
 Public liability claims can be made as a result of:

 - Slips, trips and falls